zephyrproject-rtos/zephyr/boards/phytec/mimx8mp_phyboard_pollux/doc/index.rst

    u-boot=> bootaux 0x7e0000

-Here is an example for the :ref:`hello_world` application:
+Here is an example for the :zephyr:code-sample:`hello_world` application:

 .. zephyr-app-commands::
    :zephyr-app: samples/hello_world